How to Export WooCommerce Products to CSV, Excel, or XML

-Step 1: Select WooCommerce Products
+Step 1: Create a New Export for WooCommerce Products

-This data is divided into the following sections: Standard, Product Data, Media, Taxonomies, Custom Fields, and Other.
+The available export fields are divided into the following sections: Standard, Product Data, Media, Taxonomies, Custom Fields, and Other.

 - ID: The post ID, a unique number given to every post in WordPress.